jordan-wei-taylor/genolearn/doc/case-study/predicting-strain-origin-from-k-mer-counts/index.md

 In this case study we talk through how we decided on which strain origin locations were used, how we pre-selected certain :math:`k`-mers to train our machine learning models on, and finally a discussion on our preliminary results with an analysis of which strain origin locations we see our model performing better.

-+ size of dataset
-+ ;class imbalance
-+ training / eval time
-+ explain train on 2014 - 2018 and eval 2019
-+ analysis of results by class

 Data
 ====